Graduation 2026

 Parking is available free of charge to guests that have secured graduation ceremony tickets.

-Guests of Sexton and Eastern must park in lots 63W and 63E, which are adjacent to the Jack Breslin Student Events Center.
+Guests of all graduates must park in lot 63E, which is adjacent to the Jack Breslin Student Events Center.

 Parking is available free of charge to graduate's family members and guests.